By some accounts, there’s only so much tinkering you can do to Jira Service Management.

 Needless to say, a deployment that size requires added structure beyond what native JSM provides.
 Klarna needed a way to cluster the portals for improved navigation, and organize resources according to business and team requirements.

-Klarna used Refined to group service desk portals into "categories"—an added layer of structure that makes for improved navigation—based on business units.
+Klarna used the Refined Sites app to group service desk portals into "categories"—an added layer of structure that makes for improved navigation—based on business units.
 For example, HR Support had different needs compared to IT, so each business unit's request types, knowledge base articles and useful links were grouped into categories rather than co-mingling and confusing users.

 2. When self-service is a priority

 Extended search makes it easy for customers to find content that could help them solve their own issue and prevent a ticket.
-When users search for help, Refined surfaces:
+When users search for help, Refined Sites surfaces:

-• Articles from knowledge base spaces
+- Articles from knowledge base spaces

-• Pages from Confluence spaces
+- Pages from Confluence spaces

-• Navigation links (from the site's top menu)
+- Navigation links (from the site's top menu)

 3. When your solution is global